HerbertKoelman/cpp-logger/README.md

 - `template logger::get<>(name, args...)`
 - `logger::get(name)`

-These functions known how to create a new instance and register created one for future reuse (using `logger::regisrty::add`).
+These factories know how to create a new instance and register them for reuse (using `logger::regisrty::add`).
 The factory automatically sets:
 - the program name property of the sink
 - the current logging level.